gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-* **OSSEC VirtualCon** June 24, 25 - The virtual conference is open to the OSSEC community to share technical insights, lessons learned, and best practices for OSSEC. https://atomicorp.com/ossec-conference-2020/

-* **BREAKING SECURITY AWARENESS VIRTUAL CONFERENCE** - June 25 - WE'RE BREAKING SECURITY AWARENESS TO WAGE WAR ON HUMAN RISK, THE INTELLIGENT WAY.
-The old school method of security awareness for compliance isn't getting the job done and it may be hurting us.
-We are bringing together leaders from a diverse set of experiences to bridge the gap from compliance to behavior change and effective risk reduction while covering: Threat Intelligence, Gamification, Human Targeting, Behavioral Design - https://www.breakingsecurityawareness.com/

 * **Cyber June'Gle Virtual Summit** June 27-28, 2020.
 RedTeamVillage and CTFs.
 Runs for approximately 30 hours straight.
 Multiple time zones, speakers and trainers from all over the world! https://junegle.io/

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/